AnyChart/docs.anychart.com/Stock_Charts/Axes.md

 * To know what scale options are available - [Scale tutorial](Scales)
 * To learn how to create additional axes - [Additional axes](../Axes_and_Grids/Additional_Axes)
 * To learn how to configure axes labels - [Axes Labels](../Axes_and_Grids/Axes_Labels_Formatting)
-* To learn more about Date/Time Scale - [Date/Time Axes](../Axes_and_Grids/Date_Time_Axes)

-In this section we will demonstrate only the differences of AnyStock axes and scales from basic charts' ones.
+In this section we will demonstrate the differences of AnyStock axes and scales from basic charts' ones.

 ## Stock Axes features